-In the comparison of production quantity by primal cut between gilts and barrows, gilts had lower production quantities of shoulder picnic and ham (p < 0.05, Table 1).
-As the backfat thickness of pig carcasses increased, the quantity of shoulder picnic and ham decreased, whereas the quantity of belly cuts increased [20, 21].
-Furthermore, in a study on the primal cuts (shoulder picnic, ham, loin, and belly) of pigs by carcass weight, the fat content was highest in the belly, followed by loin, ham, and shoulder picnic cuts [22].
-In the comparison of the fat content of different parts (tenderloin, loin, shoulder blade, foreshank, jowls, ham, eye of round, belly, skirt meat, and ribs) in LYD pigs, the belly had the highest fat content, while the shoulder blade had higher fat content compared to tenderloin, loin, foreshank, ham, eye of round, skirt meat, and rib cuts, excluding the belly and jowls (p < 0.05) [23].
-As the backfat thickness increased, the loin area and the amount of loin meat decreased (p < 0.01) [24].
-Additionally, when processing primal cuts, a fat thickness of 0.5 cm is typically left, and the remaining backfat and excess fat are trimmed [25].
+In the comparison of production quantity by primal cut between gilts and barrows, gilts had lower production quantities of shoulder blade, loin, and belly and higher production quantities of shoulder picnic and ham (p < 0.05, Table 1).
+As the backfat thickness of pig carcasses increased, the quantity of shoulder picnic and ham decreased, whereas the quantity of belly cuts increased [21,22].
+Furthermore, in a study on the primal cuts (shoulder picnic, ham, loin, and belly) of pigs by carcass weight, the fat content was highest in the belly, followed by loin, ham, and shoulder picnic cuts [23].
+In the comparison of the fat content of different parts (tenderloin, loin, shoulder blade, foreshank, jowls, ham, eye of round, belly, skirt meat, and ribs) in LYD pigs, the belly had the highest fat content, while the shoulder blade had higher fat content compared to tenderloin, loin, foreshank, ham, eye of round, skirt meat, and rib cuts, excluding the belly and jowls (p < 0.05) [24].
+As the backfat thickness increased, the loin area and the amount of loin meat decreased (p < 0.01) [25].
+Additionally, when processing primal cuts, a fat thickness of 0.5 cm is typically left, and the remaining backfat and excess fat are trimmed [26].
 The data obtained from the VCS2000 used in this experiment included the predictions of primal cut quantities without trimming excessive fat or thick backfat.
 The untrimmed loin weight of Yorkshire gilts and barrows was higher in barrows than in gilts (p < 0.05) [12].
-Therefore, due to the thinner backfat and lower overall fat content in gilts, the production quantity of relatively low-fat shoulder picnic and ham was higher in gilts compared to barrows (p < 0.05, Tables 1 and 4).
+Therefore, due to the thinner backfat and lower overall fat content in gilts, the production quantity of relatively low-fat shoulder picnic and ham was higher in gilts compared to barrows (p < 0.05, Tables 1 and 2).